weichx/cerialize/README.md

 }
 ```
-##Generics
+## Generics
-Typescript generics unfortunately do not give any runtime type information, but they are still helpful in that you don not need to cast the output of a `Deserialize` function to a given type when the type can be inferred by the compiler.
+Typescript generics unfortunately do not give any runtime type information, but they are still helpful in that you do not need to cast the output of a `Deserialize` function to a given type when the type can be inferred by the compiler.
 Cerialize supports generics through `GenericDeserialize` and `GenericDeserializeInto`.
 These two functions work exactly the same as their non generic counterparts but have a typed signature.
 ```typescript
 import { GenericDeserialize, GenericDeserializeInto } from 'cerialize';